MohamedA95/Hiwi_Task1/README.md

 ```
 ## To Do
 -No need to create a new folder when resuming traning\
--Generic model initialization from PyTorch
+-Generic model initialization from PyTorch\
+-Resume from checkpoint in DDP is not tested